AirMile/getcooked/docs/architecture.md

 **Recipe Model:**
 - `belongsTo(User)` - Recipe belongs to one user (author)
 - `hasMany(Ingredient)` - Recipe has multiple ingredients (ordered)
+- `hasMany(RecipeStep)` - Recipe has multiple preparation steps (ordered by step_number)
 - `morphMany(Like)` - Recipe can receive likes/dislikes
 - `belongsToMany(User, 'user_saved_recipes')` - Recipe can be saved by multiple users

 **Ingredient Model:**
 - `belongsTo(Recipe)` - Ingredient belongs to one recipe
 - Cascade delete: ingredients are deleted when recipe is deleted

+**RecipeStep Model:**
+- `belongsTo(Recipe)` - Step belongs to one recipe
+- Touch behavior: updates recipe.updated_at when step is modified
+- Cascade delete: steps are deleted when recipe is force deleted

 **Like Model:**
 - `belongsTo(User)` - Like belongs to one user